jafri/electron/docs/development/azure-vm-setup.md

 8. Modify the VM as required.

-9. Shut down the VM and then delete it in Azure.
+9. Shut down the VM and then delete it in Azure.  **This is very important as failure to do so will lead to excessive Azure charges.**

 10. Add the new image to the Appveyor Cloud settings or modify an existing image to point to the new VHD.